BWWIT/w-sendmail/README.md

 5: Make a test-mail:
 ```
+# From shell:
 echo -e "Subject: Hello World\n\nThis is body of testmail" | sendmail

+# From mdadm monitor (modify the md-device-name):
+mdadm --monitor --test /dev/md127
 ```

 6: Check the journal-log and your mailbox:
 ```